FOSSphorous/exercises-java/README.md

 ### CollectQuizScoreMain.java

 Read user input from a console, in the form of quiz scores.
 Use this information to check that no quiz scores are above or below the allowable range of values.
 Handle raised errors/exceptions.

+### FizzBuzzMain.java

+Count up, printing these numbers to console.
+Print "fizz" when the number is divisible by three and "buzz" when they are divisible by five.
+The program should display "fizzbuzz" when a number is divisible by both three and five.